Leapo/Rock64-R64.GPIO/README.md

 # Rock64-R64.GPIO
-A Python GPIO library for the Rock64 single-board computer.
+A Python GPIO library for the Rock64 single-board computer (RPi.FPIO clone).

 ## Python Libraries and Scripts